Philippe II, Duke of Orléans

-Philippe, duc d'Orléans (Philippe Charles; 2 August 1674 - 2 December 1723), who was known as the Regent, was a French prince, soldier, and statesman who served as Regent of the Kingdom of France from 1715 to 1723.
+Philippe, Duke of Orléans (Philippe Charles; 2 August 1674 - 2 December 1723), known as the Regent, was a French prince, soldier, and statesman who served as Regent of the Kingdom of France from 1715 to 1723.
 He is referred to in French as le Régent.
-He was the son of Philippe I, Duke of Orleans, and Elisabeth Charlotte, Duchess of Orléans.
+He was the son of Philippe I, Duke of Orleans, and Elisabeth Charlotte of the Palatinate.
 Born at his father's palace at Saint-Cloud, he was known from birth by the title of Duke of Chartres.

 In 1692, Philippe married his first cousin Françoise Marie de Bourbon, the youngest legitimised daughter (légitimée de France) of King Louis XIV and Madame de Montespan.
-Named regent of France during the minority of Louis XV, his great-nephew and first cousin twice removed, the period of his de facto rule was known as the Regency (la Régence) (1715-1723).
+Named regent of France during the minority of Louis XV, his great-nephew and first cousin twice removed, the period of his de facto rule was known as the Regency (la Régence) (1715 - 1723).
 The Regency came to an end in February 1723, and the Duke of Orléans died at Versailles in December.

 Parents

 In March 1661, Monsieur Philippe I, Duke of Orleans, married his first cousin Princess Henrietta of England, known as Madame at court; she was the sister of King Charles II of England.
 The marriage was stormy; Henrietta was a famed beauty, sometimes depicted as flirtatious by those at the court of Versailles.
 Nonetheless, the marriage produced three children: Marie Louise, later Queen of Spain; Philippe Charles, Duke of Valois, who died in infancy; and Anne Marie, later Queen of Sardinia.
-Madame Henriette died at Saint-Cloud in 1670; rumors abounded that she had been poisoned by her husband or his long-term lover, the Chevalier de Lorraine; the two would remain together till the death of the Duke of Orléans in 1701.
+Madame Henrietta died at Saint-Cloud in 1670; rumors abounded that she had been poisoned by her husband or his long-term lover, the Chevalier de Lorraine; the two would remain together till the death of the Duke of Orléans in 1701.

-In the following year, the Duke of Orléans married Princess Elisabeth Charlotte of the Palatinate, only daughter of Charles I Louis, Elector Palatine, and Landgravine Charlotte of Hesse-Kassel.
+In the following year, the Duke of Orléans married Elizabeth Charlotte, Princess Palatine, the only daughter of Charles I Louis, Elector Palatine, and Princess Charlotte of Hesse-Kassel.
 The new Duchess of Orléans, who had converted from Protestantism to Catholicism just before entering France, was popular at court upon her arrival in 1671.
 In 1673 the Duke and Duchess had a son named Alexandre Louis, another short-lived Duke of Valois.
 The next year, the Duchess gave birth to Philippe Charles, the future Regent.
 A daughter, Élisabeth Charlotte, later Duchess of Lorraine, was born in 1676.